adrimarini/Ferris-Wheel-Game/README.md

 </p>

 <h2>/// Technologies Used: </h2>
-  <p>This game was created using Javascript and jQuery.
-The animation of the wheel
+  <p>This game was created using HTML, CSS, Javascript and jQuery.
+The animation of the wheel was done using a framework called TweenLite made by GreenStock.
+A more advanced example of the ferris wheel animation used in the game can be found at:
-  was done using a framework called TweenLite made by GreenStock.
-A more advanced example of the ferris wheel animation used in the game can be found at: https://codepen.io/GreenSock/pen/wBbKs/.</p>
+  https://codepen.io/GreenSock/pen/wBbKs/.</p>

   <h2>/// Approach Taken </h2>